The Powerful Science Behind Visual Note-Taking

 At Ink Factory, we use the term “Visual Note-taking” to describe our work.
-We’re practiced in real-time notetaking using hand drawn images and text.
+We’re practiced in real-time notetaking using hand-drawn images and text.
 There are two main ways to experience visual notetaking.
-First, you can be the visual note-taker.
-Secondly, you can be an audience member witnessing live visual notetaking.
-Both can be beneficial to a person’s ability to process, retain, and recall information, but how much can we really gain from live notetaking?
+You can be the visual note-taker, or, you can be an audience member witnessing live visual note-taking.
+Both can be beneficial to a person’s ability to process, retain, and recall information, but how much impact can it really have?

 Visual notes are created in real-time while actively listening to content.
 They are typically drawn using pen and marker and can also be drawn digitally.
 Their composition is non-linear.

 Visual notes are not drawn left to right like traditional notes.
 They are developed by making connections between content.
 They use illustration as well as handwritten text to communicate information and represent concepts.
 This combination of text and simple illustrations create simple bookmarks in the brain.

 How Does Visual Note-taking Influence Audiences?

 In a world where PowerPoint presentations are considered too wordy, audiences are looking for ways to digest information.
 Visuals help to simplify the process, allowing information to be easily understood.
 The process of hand-drawn visualization further drives engagement when drawn in real-time.

 Visual information “has increased 400% in literature, 9900% on the internet, and 142% in newspapers.”
 (Zacks, 2002).
 Combining visuals with text is simply more engaging!
 Researchers have found that color visuals increase a person’s willingness to read by 80 percent.(Green, 1989).
 That’s probably because sixty-five percent of people simply learn better visually (Yapton, 1998).